Milky Way and Nearby Galaxies Science with the Single Aperture Large Telescope for Universe Studies (SALTUS) Space Observatory: Key Milky Way and Nearby Galaxies Science Goals for SALTUS

-SAFARI-Lite's high spatial resolution and simultaneous $34-230$\,\micron\ full spectral coverage, combined with HiRX's sub-\kms\ spectral resolution and efficient mapping capabilities using a scanning mirror, make \saltus\ the only observatory that can measure the key diagnostic lines of gas, and quantitatively address the roles of stellar feedback in the evolution of regions of massive star formation and of protostellar feedback during the earliest, deeply embedded phases of star formation, and determine how this depends on the cluster characteristics and core environment.
+SAFARI-Lite's high spatial resolution and simultaneous $34-230$\,\micron\ full spectral coverage, combined with HiRX's sub-\kms\ spectral resolution and efficient mapping capabilities using a scanning mirror, make \saltus\ the only observatory that can measure the key diagnostic lines of gas, and quantitatively address the roles of stellar feedback in the evolution of regions of massive star formation and of protostellar feedback during the earliest, deeply embedded phases of star formation, and determine how this depends on the cluster characteristics and core environment (e.g., Figure~\ref{fig:lifecycle}).
+Here we present some sample science use cases which address the key DQs laid out in Section~\ref{sec:decadal}.